morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 #### `chipset - Mediatek mt7925 - supported in-kernel since Linux kernel 6.7 (2024)` - WiFi 7 chip that supports 160 MHz Channel width

+Warning: There is also a mt7927 chipset that is very similar to the mt7925.
+It is also available on cards for internal installation.
+However, support for the mt7927 has not gone into the Linux kernel yet.
+The mt7927 supports a channel width of 320 MHz but otherwise appears to be the same as the mt7925 chipset.
+A separate entry for the mt7927 will be made above once support is in the Linux kernel.

 ```
 >================================<
 >======>  Netgear A9000 <========<